REG 02.20.07 – Course Syllabus

 2. INFORMATION TO INCLUDE IN SYLLABUS

 A course syllabus must include the information listed below.
 The language enclosed within quotes in sections 2.10, 2.11, 2.16 and, if applicable, section 2.12, must be used verbatim.
-For convenience a syllabus tool is available at http://delta.ncsu.edu/apps/syllabus_tool/.
+For convenience, DELTA offers a syllabus template, see https://go.ncsu.edu/syllabustemplate.

 2.1.
 Instructor’s name, office address, telephone number, e-mail address, regularly scheduled class meeting times, and office hours for out-of-class consultation.
 The course prefix, number and section, title, credit hours, and semester should be listed.